 Wellington Zoo Trust

 Wellington Zoo is New Zealand's first Zoo, having been established in 1906.
 Wellington Zoo became a charitable trust in 2003, previously it had operated as part of Wellington City Council.
 The Trust Board has been instrumental in moving the Zoo forward and addressing legacy issues.
 One of the biggest successes for the Trust Board is the Zoo Capital Programme (ZCP) a ten year redevelopment plan for the Zoo, signed off by Wellington City Council in December 2006.
-The Trust must raise funds of $5 million in five years to unlock Council's funding for this capital development programme.
+The Trust raised funds of $5 million in five years to unlock Council's funding for this capital development programme.

 In 2014 Wellington Zoo established an Animal Welfare Committee – a testimony to our dedication to excellence in animal welfare.
 The Committee’s role is to ensure that the animals at Wellington Zoo are treated with dignity and respect, that their quality of life needs are met and that Wellington Zoo is positioned as an industry leader, an advocate and an authority on animal welfare best practice.